Missed Deferral Opportunities: When Opportunity Doesn't Knock

 The IRS maintains a program that allows plan sponsors to voluntarily correct certain oversights in plan management.
 This program is called the Employee Plans Compliance Resolution System (“EPCRS”), and it includes several pre-approved options for correcting missed deferral opportunities.
 The specific options that are available vary depending on plan features (such as the existence of an automatic enrollment provision) and the length of time that transpired from the initial missed deferral until the correct deferral withholding is initiated.

-In general, the correction of an MDO consist of five steps:
+In general, the correction of an MDO consists of five steps:

 - Determine the amount the participant would have deferred had the error not occurred.
 This is the missed deferral opportunity (“MDO”).